 Police say the retired officer ran into his car to get away.

-“As he’s driving away, the suspect fires multiple rounds from a handgun trying to kill this guy and it was all over a trash can,” Watson said.
+“As he’s driving away the suspect fires multiple rounds from a handgun trying to kill this guy and it was all over a trash can,” Watson said.

-Police say several bullets from a 45 caliber handgun were recovered from the car, but Cunningham and his gun remain at large.
+Police say several bullets from a 45 caliber handgun were recovered from the car but Cunningham and his gun remain at large.

 “The fact that he’s willing to murder somebody over a trash can just kind of tells you how unstable of a person this person is,” Watson said.
-“He’s not using common sense.
-He’s not using really any thought process behind what he’s doing.
-He’s willing to go to prison for the rest of his life and take someone else’s life over a trash can.”
+“He’s not using common sense, he’s not using really any thought process behind what he’s doing he’s willing to go to prison for the rest of his life and take someone else’s life over a trash can.”

-Cleveland Cunningham is 29-years-old, he’s 6 feet, 2 inches tall and weighs 210 pounds.
+Cleveland Cunningham is 29-years-old, he’s 6’2” tall, 210 pounds.

-As always, there’s a cash reward for any information leading to the arrest of Cleveland Cunningham.
-You can call the U.S. Marshals anytime at 313-234-5656.
+As always there’s a cash reward for any information leading to the arrest of Cleveland Cunningham.
+You can call the U.S. Marshals anytime at (313) 234 5656.